DUI in Pinellas County, FL

-For the entire DUI enforcement operation that weekend, a total of 159 traffic citations were issued.
+For the entire DUI enforcement operation that weekend, 159 traffic citations were issued.

 DUI School in Pinellas County – You cannot complete a DUI school online.
-Instead, you must attend DUI school in the county in which you live or work.
-If you live or work in Pinellas County, FL, then you can enroll for DUI school at Suncoast Safety Council with locations in Clearwater and St. Petersburg.
-You can register in-person for DUI school with Suncoast Safety Council at one of two (2) locations or complete pre-registration through a secure on-line service.
-The Level I Drug and Alcohol Education Course at Suncoat Safety Council includes twelve (12) hours of classroom instruction offered over two days and an evaluation with the possibility of follow up treatment, if recommended.
-The fee for level I DUI school is $296.50 which includes the State Assessment Fee, a copy of the Florida lifetime driving record, and the Driver Risk Inventory questionnaire.
+Instead, you must attend DUI school in the county where you live or work.
+If you live or work in Pinellas County, FL, you can enroll for DUI school at Suncoast Safety Council with Clearwater and St. Petersburg locations.
+You can register in person for DUI school with Suncoast Safety Council at one of two (2) locations or complete pre-registration through a secure online service.
+Level I of the Drug and Alcohol Education Course at Suncoast Safety Council requires twelve (12) hours of classroom instruction over two days.
+The Level I DUI school also requires an evaluation with possible follow-up treatment, if recommended.
+The fee for level I DUI school is $296.50, which includes the State Assessment Fee, a copy of the Florida lifetime driving record, and the Driver Risk Inventory questionnaire.

 Contact Information:Suncoast Safety Council, Inc. 1145 Court Street

 Clearwater, FL 33756